LuSabina/password-game/README.md

 ### Features

 - checking username length
-- adding conditions after previous one is green
+- adding conditions once the previous one is met
-- sorting conditions to keep red ones at the top
+- sorting conditions to keep unmet ones at the top
-- restoring username from cache after page reload
+- restoring the username from cache after a page reload
-- reseting the game by click the logo
+- resetting the game by clicking the logo
-- handling 404 error
+- handling 404 errors
+- displaying the weather in the footer

 ### ToDo